Kzax01/Cracking-the-AWS-SAA-Exam-Tips-Resources-and-My-Personal-Experience/README.md

 ## 📚 **1.
 Resources & Preparation Methods**

 ### 🛠️ **Key Resources:**
+- **Review the official AWS exam guide** : Review it first so you know what to expect : [Link here.](https://d1.awsstatic.com/training-and-certification/docs-sa-assoc/AWS-Certified-Solutions-Architect-Associate_Exam-Guide.pdf)
 - **Online Courses:** I personally used the famous **[Stéphane Maarek](https://www.udemy.com/course/aws-certified-solutions-architect-associate-saa-c03/?couponCode=NEWYEARCAREERFT)** course on Udemy.
 This one is a must with its clear explanations and practical examples.
 - **Mock Exams:** I used [DojoTuto](https://dojotuto.com/), they were the closest one from the real exam, 100% worth it !
 - **AWS Official Documentation:** FAQs on key services (EC2, S3, RDS, IAM) are gold.